lilianngweta/PISCO/README.md

   - To generate Resnet-50 features of stylized ImageNet datasets, first change the file paths in `ImageNet_ResNet50_feature_extractor_stylized.py` and then run this command `python ./experiments/feature_extractors/ImageNet_ResNet50_feature_extractor_stylized.py` <br><br>

 3. To generate results for MNIST, run the bash script `run_mnist.sh`.
 To generate results for CIFAR-10, run the bash script `run_cifar10.sh`.
-And to generate results for ImageNet, run the bash script `run_imagenet.sh` <br><br>
+And to generate results for ImageNet, run the bash script `run_imagenet.sh`.
+Clear saved results for each dataset in `./experiments/results` before generating new results. <br><br>

 4. To play with the demo, to create plots for MNIST and CIFAR-10, and to generate results tables for ImageNet using results generated in step 3, open and run the Jupyter notebooks `results_mnist.ipynb`, `results_cifar10.ipynb`, and `results_imagenet.ipynb`, respectively - all found in `experiments -> results`.
 Plots are saved in the `./plots` folder. <br><br>